By Globalization Partners

 - A program’s user-friendliness

 The right program can boost your global team’s productivity and help ensure that no project ever falls through the cracks.
+It is vital for organizations to keep updating the tools they use and learn about what’s out there, especially when remote work has become the new player in the game.

 3. File storage and sharing services